U.N. torture expert urges Ecuador not to expel Assange from embassy

 Cannataci said the meeting would help determine “if there exists a prima facie case of violation of privacy that warrants further investigation.”

-He was requesting further information from the Ecuadorean government on a complaint lodged by Moreno that his privacy had been violated by publication of personal data illegally obtained by a website involved in the so-called “INA Papers” scandal.
+He was requesting further information from the Ecuadorean government on a complaint lodged by Moreno that his privacy had been violated by publication of illegally obtained personal data.